swiftlang/swift-evolution/proposals/NNNN-memberwise-init-defaults.md

 This would make initializers more **consistent**:

 - Today, a `struct` that does not define a custom initializer will have 1 or 2 initializers: it will always have a memberwise initializer; but it only receives a default intializer if all of its properties have default values.
+This can be a [source of confusion](https://forums.swift.org/t/rules-for-structs-default-memberwise-initializers/5189).
 This proposal makes `struct`s more conisistent by providing exactly 1 auto-synthesized initializer.

 This would make initializers more **versatile**: